rdrg/Datea/README.rst

 or want toknow a litle bit more about us or the plattform, please feel free to contact us at contacto@datea.pe

+Basic install instructions for local development can be found at INSTALL.txt

-If you want to know a little bit more about the installation requirements,you can take a look at the datea/requirements folder.
+If you want to know a little bit more about the installation requirements, you can take a look at the datea/requirements folder.

 If interested in in a deployment or new feature, we also provide commercial support.